 Designer: To be appraised.

-Other versions: Made in several colours and models, but all made with the same flat base.
+Other versions: This Vanilla eyeball desk lamp exists in several colours and models, but all made with the same flat base.
 Made for many years, this one is from the 1980s.

 The Neweba brand still exists and was founded in 1945.